 Jonathan is a Six Sigma Green Belt and earned his degree in Accounting and Management at Lipscomb University in Nashville, TN.

-Matthew Baker, MBA, President, Surgical Services, is responsible for delivery and support of the company’s non-perfusion autotransfusion, surgical assist, minimally invasive surgical support, and sterile processing management services.
-Matthew previously served as region president for SpecialtyCare, managing business relationships and operations for all service lines in the eight-state South Region.
+Bill Bynum, President of Surgical Services, is responsible for delivery and support of the company’s non-perfusion autotransfusion, surgical assist, minimally invasive surgical support, and sterile processing consulting services.
+He has over 23 years in healthcare services and more than 10 years in healthcare sales.

 John Arena, JD, LLM, Senior Vice President, General Counsel, and Secretary, is an innovative and business-oriented legal executive with experience in public and private companies in the healthcare, automotive products, consumer products, and insurance industries.
 Currently, he provides oversees all legal strategy and matters, such as litigation management, contracts, corporate governance, and transactions.
 Previously, John served as senior vice president and general counsel for Direct General Corporation, a leading non-standard personal lines insurance company, and before that as chief legal officer of Oreck Corporation.
 Before joining Oreck, he was general counsel for Keystone Automotive, an $800 million NASDAQ traded distributor of aftermarket collision automotive replacement parts.
 Prior to Keystone, John served as deputy general counsel and corporate general counsel for Beverly Enterprises, Inc., a $3 billion NYSE healthcare company having divisions in the nursing home, hospice, and inpatient therapy sectors.